 - Oct 2020: Our CommunityClick paper received the best paper award at CSCW 2020.

-- Oct 2020: Our CG&A invited article on “Designing Technology for Sociotechnical Problems: Challenges & Considerations” is published and available here.
+- Oct 2020: Our CG&A invited article on “Designing Technology for Sociotechnical Problems: Challenges & Considerations” is published and available.

 - Oct 2020: We presented our IEEE VIS poster “Looking to the Past to Visualize the Present: Revisiting W.E.B.
-Du Bois’ Abolitionist Visualizations” as part of CICS Community Discussion on Antiracism.
-More information on the event is available here.
+Du Bois’ Abolitionist Visualizations” as part of the CICS Community Discussion on Antiracism.

 - Oct 2020: We presented our paper “How to evaluate data visualizations across different levels of understanding” at BELIV 2020.